tlylt/bookmarks/contents/interview.md

 - Must the input be unique?
 What happens if it is not unique?
 Can you still use binary search?
   - Yes, but the result may not be the only matching value
+  - Can you modify the binary search algorithm to return all matching ones?
 - How do you define the boundary of the while loop,  `[left, right]` or `[left, right)`?
 Can you come up with both solutions?
 - Can you do it both iteratively and recursively?
 - What is the time and space complexity?